GPT-5

 Best Use Cases

 This entry is best treated as historical context for the GPT-5 generation baseline.
-For new deployments, prefer GPT-5.3 for everyday work or GPT-5.4 for harder professional workflows.
+For new deployments, prefer GPT-5.2 or GPT-5.4 depending the workload, with GPT-5.3 mainly relevant when you want the current ChatGPT conversational route.

 Comparisons

-• GPT-5.4 (OpenAI): Current higher-capability successor in this lineup snapshot.
+• GPT-5.4 (OpenAI): Current higher-capability successor in OpenAI’s frontier lineup.

 • GPT-5 mini (OpenAI): Lower-cost route for high-volume workloads.